sagefy/sagefy/gh-pages/f_planning/sequencer.md

 - Diagnosis [Knowledge Spaces] -- Determine how much the learner knows about a unit.
     - Starting at the end of the set, makes a guess about the learner's ability about each unit.
-    - Any unit with a low ability, then assess the prerequisite ability
+    - Any unit with a low ability, then assess the required units' ability
 - Primary
     - Low (0-65%): Focus on high quality non-assessment cards, mixed in with high (60-80%) likelihood cards.